mattermost/docs/source/administration/mobile-changelog.md

  - Apps Framework is now supported on the mobile client and allows developers to create Apps which have interactivity and buttons on mobile.
 You can learn more at https://developers.mattermost.com/integrate/apps/.

 ### Improvements
- - On Websocket reconnect, instead of getting all the groups, only the updated groups are fetched.
+ - On Websocket reconnect, instead of getting all the groups, only the updated groups are now fetched.
- - Team channels including archived channels are fetched since last known timestamp.
+ - Team channels including archived channels are now fetched since the last known timestamp.

 ### Bug Fixes